adam-gaia/git-utils/README.md

 </div>

-Utilities that make my repetative git tasks a little easier.
+Utilities that make my repetitive git tasks a little easier.

 Disclaimer: These are unpolished and tailored to my specific use cases.
 Use at your own risk!

 ## git-forked

 TODO

 ## git-pr

 TODO